Dr. Ute Bültmann

 University of Groningen

-Dr. Ute Bültmann is a professor of work and health and the program leader of public health research in the Department of Health Sciences, Community and Occupational Medicine at the University of Groningen's Medical Center in the Netherlands.
+Dr. Ute Bültmann is a professor of work and health, epidemiologist and the leader of public health research program in the Department of Health Sciences, Community and Occupational Medicine at the University of Groningen's Medical Center in the Netherlands.

 Bültmann graduated in health sciences from Maastricht University in the Netherlands in 1997, and earned her PhD in epidemiology at the same university in 2002.
 Her PhD research looked at fatigue and psychological distress in the working population, in particular the role of work and lifestyle.